ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/generating-pac.md

 ## In this exercise you will learn how to
 * generate a PAC from an SVD file.
 * format the generated code.
-* split the single PAC file into it's modules.
+* split the single PAC file into one file per module.

 ## Prerequisites
 * usage of cargo install